jluby127/jluby127.github.io/teaching.md

 ### Winter 2019: Physics 7D - Classical Physics

-Introduction to electricity and magnetism for physicists and engineers
+Introduction to electricity and magnetism for scientists and engineers

 <br>